National conventions for writing telephone numbers: United States, Canada, and other NANP countries

 Twenty-four countries and territories share the North American Numbering Plan (NANP), with a single country code, 1.
 The formatting convention for telephone numbers is (NPA) NXX-XXXX, where NPA is the three-digit area code, and NXX-XXXX is the seven-digit subscriber number.

 NPA has the same syntax of NXX since the implementation of interchangeable area codes in 1995.
 The prefix NXX of the subscriber number is the central office code, unique in the numbering plan area.
 The place holder N stands for the digits 2 to 9, as the subscriber number may not begin with the digits 0 and 1.
 It is a closed telephone numbering plan in which all subscriber telephone numbers have seven digits, in addition to the three-digit area code.

 Under all-number calling, a numbering plan introduced around 1960, local calls within an area code were placed by dialing NXX-XXXX, omitting the area code, known as seven-digit dialing.
 Only calling a destination in a different area code required dialing the destination area code, known as ten-digit dialing.
 Due to the need for a larger telephone number pool in many regions, seven-digit dialing is becoming rare in the United States.
 With the rapid growth of telephony in the late 20th century, many metropolitan areas saw the introduction of additional area codes.
 Multiple area codes were assigned to the same numbering plan area, a configuration known as an overlay numbering plan.
 Calls within an overlay are still local calls, despite the need for ten-digit dialing.

+With the creation of the single national number for suicide prevention, 988, 10-digit dialing became mandatory for all calls on the Public Switched Telephone Network in the United States in 2022 and Canada in 2023.

 In general, placing long-distance calls requires dialing the trunk code 1, but this may be optional in some areas.
+Calls from cellular phones make the prefix digit "1" unnecessary, and is ignored if used.